Kings of the Wyld: Plot

-Saga's skyship is destroyed by Larkspur's monk thralls, so the band treks through the Heartwyld, eventually setting camp in the ruins of a fort.
+Saga's skyship is destroyed by Larkspur's monk thralls, so the Band treks through the Heartwyld, eventually setting camp in the ruins of a fort.
 They meet Shadow, another druin and a wandering trader, and Shadow tells them the story of Vespian and Lastleaf.
-Vespian was the ruler of the Dominion, the druin's mighty empire, and after his wife Astra died giving birth to a daughter Vespian went mad with grief and made a sword, Tamarat, which upon killing a druin would resurrect Astra.
+Vespian was the ruler of the Dominion, the druin's mighty empire, and after his wife Astra died giving birth to a daughter, Vespian went mad with grief and made a sword, the Tamarat, which, upon killing a druin, would resurrect Astra.
 Vespian sacrificed his daughter, and Astra killed herself from grief, so Vespian sacrificed countless druins to resurrect her over and over again.
-Eventually Astra gave birth to Vail, a son, who stole Tamarat from his father to break his mother's cycle of horrible rebirth.
-Vail eventually became Lastleaf, and has spent years making deals with monsters, culminating in the Heartwyld Horde.
+Eventually, Astra gave birth to Vail, a son, who stole Tamarat from his father to break his mother's cycle of horrible rebirth.
+Vail eventually became Lastleaf and has spent years making deals with monsters, culminating in the Heartwyld Horde.

-Moog realises Shadow is aligned with Lastleaf, and Shadow states he wants to take back Vellichor, the sword Vespian gifted to Gabe, for Lastleaf.
-He distracts the bandmembers with ghostly clones of themselves, but is eventually decapitated by Larkspur with his own scythe, which she takes for herself.
-The band continues trekking to Castia, encountering a (previously thought to be fictional) Owlbear that they are forced to kill, and adopt the twin Owlbear cubs.
+Moog realizes Shadow is aligned with Lastleaf, and Shadow states he wants to take back Vellichor, the sword Vespian gifted to Gabe, for Lastleaf.
+He distracts the bandmembers with ghostly clones of themselves but is eventually decapitated by Larkspur with his own scythe, which she takes for herself.
+The Band continues trekking to Castia, encountering a (previously thought to be fictional) Owlbear that they are forced to kill and adopt the twin Owlbear cubs.
 They debate on which path to take through the mountains, and the decision falls to Clay, who elects to take the Cold Road, a treacherous and deadly but quick pathway.
-Sheltering in a cave, Ganelon and Sabbatha play Tetrea (similar to Chess) while Kit shares how he died: he was executed by the Emperor of Castia for killing his phoenix while drunk long ago.
-Ganelon and Larkspur then make out.
+Sheltering in a cave, Ganelon and Sabbatha play Tetrea (similar to Chess), while Kit shares how he died: he was executed by the Emperor of Castia for killing his phoenix while drunk long ago.
+Ganelon and Larkspur then sleep together.